|Home||Starlets A to Z||By country||Films by title||Search||Film reviews||TV Memories|

 Tainstvennyy uznik (Valeriu Gajiu, Soviet Union, 1986) (as Larissa Rossety aged 27)

 Beloe proklyate (Nikolai Kovalsky, Soviet Union, 1987) (aged 28)

 Shchenok (Aleksandr Grishin, Soviet Union, 1988) (aged 29)

 # Anna Petrovna (Inessa Seleznyova, Soviet Union, 1989) (featuring Larisa Guzeeva aged 30) ✭ ✭ ✭ ✭ ✭

-with Yelena Yunger, Valeriy Khromushkin, Yelena Adruzova, Vladimir Knyazev and Stepan Starchikov
+with Yelena Yunger, Valeriy Khromushkin, Yelena Adruzova, Vladimir Knyazev, Stepan Starchikov and Andrey Stepanov

 Elegantly filmed Soviet drama from a novel by Gennadi Golovin about an old woman reminiscing mostly about the relatively idyllic times just before the War.